espocrm/ext-export-import/README.md

-# Template repository for EspoCRM extensions
+# Export and Import Data

-Create a repository for your extension from this template.
+Export and import data in EspoCRM

 ## Preparing repository